gad-lang/gad/docs/tutorial.md

 | `^`      | bitwise complement `^x` | int(int), uint(uint), char(char), bool(int)               |
 | `!`      | logical NOT             | all types*                                                |

-_* In uGO, all values can be either
+_* In Gad, all values can be either
 [truthy or falsy](runtime-types.md#objectisfalsy)._

 ### Binary Operators